 Antibodies can take weeks to develop, which means diagnosis can be delayed.
 Newer tests that are more specific and accurate than a TORCH screen have been developed.
 As a result, the TORCH screen is becoming less common.

 The "other" category can include a number of different infectious diseases, such as:

-All of these diseases can be spread from the mother to the fetus
+All of these diseases can be spread from the mother to the fetus during pregnancy or delivery.

 Rubella, also known as German measles, is a virus that causes a rash.
 The side effects of this virus are minor in children.
 However, if rubella infects the fetus, it can cause serious birth defects such as

 - heart defects